pal-ai/pal-ai.github.io/README.md

 # Chatpal: A Chat Pal
 ## Mission:
-Teenagers would enjoy a personal companion tuned to their humor style, slang, and personality
+A Chatbot that develops a personality and adopts a user's humor style and slang

 ## Goals:
 ### Phase 1 (Entertainment):